 There's something about living in a place called Ho Chi Minh City, or a country with a capital called Hanoi that rubs some people the wrong way, but thousands of expats seem to disagree.

-Although a communist government, capitalism is a welcomed way of life and there is plenty of business being conducted in Vietnam.
+Although to a communist government, capitalism is a welcomed way of life and there is plenty of business being conducted in Vietnam.

 Rents range between $350 US per month for a room to $2000 US and up for a private home or serviced apartment.
 There are a lot of real estate scams being run so make sure that your landlord has the papers to prove he has the right to rent to you.